All You Need To Know About Winter Tires

 During other seasons, tire rotations are less pressing.
 But during the winter season, you may want to start things off on the right foot by rotating your tires to promote optimal tread.

 You may also want to ask our technicians for a tire alignment.
 This routine maintenance service helps ensure that your tires are at the most efficient angles.
-This check also prevents any issues with your suspension that prevent you from keeping your vehicle straight.
+This check also prevents any issues with your suspension that will keep your vehicle from traveling straight.

-Tire pressure is also a very important winter tire service.
-Cold air can diminish your tire’s pressure.
-Without proper inflation, you could notice problems with fuel economy and traction.
+Tire pressure is also a very important winter tire service as cold air can diminish your tire’s pressure.
+Without proper inflation, you could notice problems with fuel economy, traction, and wear.

 5- Install a Full Set of Winter Tires